green-fox-academy/myfirstapp-syllabus/week02/exercises/git-classroom.md

 ### Clone the repository and open it
 > You can clone the generated repository via GitHub Desktop.
 Now you don't want to create a new repository, you would like to use an existing one.

-Find the `Clone Repository` option, and clone what was generated inside the **green-fox-academy** organization You will find something like this, clone it:
+Find the `Clone Repository` option, and clone what was generated inside the **green-fox-academy** organization.
+You will find something like this, clone it:

 ![clone window](../assets/classroom/classroom-clone.png)